 \subsection{Convergence in cosmological setups}

-In the above section \ref{SS:courantfactor} we found the condition for numerical stability and in \ref{SS:timescale} and \ref{SS:spaceresolution} we indicated the relevant scale to resolve the physical system.
-Now we want to apply these criteria to a cosmological scenario.
-As we do, there are some complications to the previous ideal situation: First, the full set of Partial Differential Equations (PDEs) that we consider is extended by the dark matter and metric perturbations, which are no longer treated at the background.
-In principle, this may effect the numerical stability.
-Next, since the matter fields are not treated homogeneously, we will have both regions of the field in the symmetry broken and unbroken phases.
-In the unbroken symmetry, for large $\rho_m$, $L\sim M/\sqrt{\rho_m}$ may be smaller than $L_C$, and may be of importance to resolve if we want to converge on the exact field configuration of the scalar.
-In the following, we will make sure to resolve the Compton scale of the symmetry broken phase, fixing $\mrm d x=0.8$ Mpc/h and $C_\phi \lesssim 1$.
+In the above section \ref{SS:courantfactor}, we found the condition for numerical stability, and in \ref{SS:timescale} and \ref{SS:spaceresolution}, we indicated the relevant scale to resolve the physical system.
+We applied these criteria to a cosmological scenario.
+Some complications to the previous ideal situation arose: First, the full set of partial differential equations that we considered was extended by the dark matter and metric perturbations, which are no longer treated at the background.
+In principle, this may affect the numerical stability.
+Next, since the matter fields are not treated homogeneously, both regions of the field are in the symmetry-broken and -unbroken phases.
+In the unbroken symmetry, for large $\rho_m$, $L\sim M/\sqrt{\rho_m}$ may be smaller than $L_C$, and it may be important to resolve if {we want} convergence on the exact field configuration of the scalar is to be achieved.
+In the following, we ensured to resolve the Compton scale of the symmetry-broken phase by fixing $\mrm d x=0.8$ Mpc/h and $C_\phi \lesssim 1$.

-\textbf{Initialisation:} We initialise the scalar field from a scale invariant power spectrum at $z=100$ for demonstration: Evolving the field at a too coarse time resolution of for example $0.7$ Mpc/h, when the general Compton at the background at initialisation time is $0.53$ Mpc/h, we see in general completely different realisations of the domain wall network when slightly varying the timestepping.
-The evolution in the pre-symmetry broken phase is however not very interesting for our parameter choices, and the power spectrum of the field remains close to scale-invariant right up until the symmetry breaking, see the appendix \ref{A:initialisation}.
-We demonstrate in figure \ref{fig:ic_comparison} that we get qualitatively similar domain decompositioning if we rather initialise the scale-invariant power spectrum at some short duration before the symmetry breaking, where we have used a very coarse spatial resolution and the more stable leapfrog solver for demonstration.
-Performing late initialisation amounts to a large optimisation of the computational cost.
+We initialised the scalar field from a scale-invariant power spectrum at $z=100$ for a demonstration: When the field is evolved at a time resolution that is too coarse, for example $0.7$ Mpc/h, when the general Compton at the background at initialisation time is $0.53$ Mpc/h, the realisations of the domain wall network are completely different in general when the time-stepping is varied slightly.
+The evolution in the pre-symmetry-broken phase is not very interesting for our parameter choices, however, and the power spectrum of the field remains close to scale-invariant right up until the symmetry breaking (see appendix \ref{A:initialisation}{)}.
+We demonstrate in figure \ref{fig:ic_comparison} that we obtain a qualitatively similar domain decompositioning when we instead initialise the scale-invariant power spectrum at some short duration before the symmetry breaking, where we used a very coarse spatial resolution and the more stable leapfrog solver for demonstration.
+A late initialisation amounts to a large optimisation of the computational cost.